Bill Ritter: Political positions

 As a member of the Democratic Party, Ritter supports a "semi-progressive" agenda, emphasizing universal health care, environmental protection, housing subsidy and welfare increases, and other stances aligned with the left-wing of the Democratic Party.
 During his first campaign, more progressive state Democratic leaders encouraged other candidates, including Denver Mayor John Hickenlooper, to pursue the Governorship, because of concerns over Ritter's anti-abortion stance.
 Others believed that Ritter would be more successful in the purple state than Republican opponents.
 Hickenlooper did not pursue the office in 2006 and he eventually supported Ritter.
 Ritter opposes same-sex marriage in another culturally conservative position.

 Ritter pledged that, as governor, he would not act to overturn abortion laws and he would veto any bill prohibiting abortion that did not provide for an exception for rape, incest, or fetal anomalies.
 Ritter further stated that he would restore state funding to Planned Parenthood for family planning and would reverse the veto of a bill that would have allowed pharmacists to dispense the emergency contraception known as the morning-after pill.
 Ritter also staked out moderate positions on business and labor issues, vetoing legislation in 2007 that would have made it easier for workers to form unions, and, mid-term, naming moderate Republican Don Marostica his director of economic development.

 Plea bargains

 Controversy arose during the campaign over Ritter's use of plea bargains while serving as DA.
 Ritter had plea bargained 97% of cases that were brought to his office (this is close to the national average; prosecutors use plea bargains to settle lower level cases in order to best use their resources).
 However, controversy surfaced regarding plea bargains Ritter had made as DA that prevented the deportation of both legal and illegal immigrants who had been charged with drug, assault, and other crimes.
 Both illegal immigration and drug use were hot topics in the race for governor, raising further controversy.
 Ritter has defended his office's use of plea bargains, stating that "Our priority was to try the most serious cases."

 Post-gubernatorial career

-Since February 2011, Ritter has served as the director of the Center for the New Energy Economy at Colorado State University.
+Ritter founded the Center for the New Energy Economy at Colorado State University in 2011, with his leadership, belief, and understanding that honest debate and discussion lead to lasting policy.
+The Center focuses on the economic and societal impacts of clean energy policy across the country, with a strong presence in the intermountain west.
+Ritter has served as its director since February 2011.

+Ritter has served on the boards of several environmentalist non-profits including Board Chair of The Nature Conservancy and Founding Board Chair of Climate Group North America.
+He is a member of Blackhorn Venture Capital.

+Ritter wrote a book called Powering Forward – What Everyone Should Know About America’s Energy Revolution in 2016.